Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 While isometric networks can represent transitive relationships, we can configure such networks (and particularly their growth) in such a way so as to introduce nontransitive elements.
 Nested and overlapping shapes drawn as a generative landscape might be a way to introduce such properties.
 Much as injecting stochasticity into boolean models make them more lifelike, so can injecting generativity into simple geometric systems gets us closer to what Douglas Hofstadter refers to as a strange loop.

-4) fuzzy multidimensionality.

-5) associative methods.
+4) fuzzy multidimensionality and associative methods.
 While traditional statistical methods allow us to discover associations, we might want to discover free associations that are harder to define in terms of a feature space.
+This is where we can use fuzzy logic in multidimensional space to help us create intervals which can also be used to facilitate interval and difference computing.

 ### References
 [1]